-Contracts & Development
+Contracts & Partnerships Learning & Development

-Assurance & Safeguarding
+ing & Quality Assurance & Safeguarding

 Jo August was appointed Group Chief Executive Officer (CEO) in May 2019.
 Jo is one of the most experienced and successful leaders in the fostering sector in the UK and brings with her more than 20 years of professional experience.
 Jo has another interesting dimension to her profile and brings with her valuable and relevant insights from having herself grown up in a fostering family.